JAlexis1/JAlexis1/README.md

 ### My name is Jhon Alexis
 I’m a systems enginieering student
 - 🌱 I’m learning about mobile programming
-- I’m practicing web development with university projects Currently looking for opportunities to demonstrate what i am capable of in th workplace.
+- I’m practicing web development with university projects <br>
+Currently looking for opportunities to demonstrate what i am capable of in th workplace.
 <!--
 **JAlexis1/JAlexis1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.